matwaroff/AltSourceBank/README.md

 Accounts are securely saved in a JSON file on the server, passwords encoded with SHA256\.
 The angular app uses services to communicate with the backend API and update the UI.

+To start, open the project in Visual Studio and start in debug or production. (npm should be installed on the system)

 **This app should serve to achieve the following goals:**

 1. Create a new account